MarlBurroW/Streamdeck-Uptime-Kuma/README.md

 ## Feedbacks required

 The plugin has not been submitted to the Elgato plugin store because I need Feedbacks before.
-I also need approval from Uptime Kuma development team.
+I also need approval from the [https://github.com/louislam](Uptime Kuma developer).

 Don't hesitate to create some issues if you have any problems or have any suggestions to improve this plugin.